 Appeals and complaints

 If your visa application has been turned down, you can appeal the decision with the German embassy or consulate within one month of receiving the verdict.
-You can find information on how to write a good appeal letter here.

 If you are unhappy with the outcome of your appeal, you can take it to the administrative courts in Germany within one month of receiving the decision.